 Designing green structures

-This fall, third-year landscape architecture students in three studio classes are incorporating green structures into the landscaping of several residential homes, the Village Square Center commercial property and the new parking lot on the south side of the Brookings City-County Government Center.
-The faculty researchers also hope to add a multiunit housing facility to the student design projects.
+Last fall, third-year landscape architecture students in three studio classes incorporated green structures into the landscaping of several residential homes, the Village Square Center commercial property and the new parking lot on the south side of the Brookings City-County Government Center as well as a multiunit housing facility.

 “The students are creating what-if scenarios,” Bergstrom said.
 “Students are also learning “what needs to be done to make these tools applicable and appropriate in the landscape given the existing conditions.”